pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 Next, install [Docker](https://docs.docker.com/install/).

 #### Windows 10
-This setup depends on the Windows Subsystem for Linux (WSL) 2.
-[This tutorial](https://docs.microsoft.com/en-us/windows/wsl/install-win10) explains how to configure WSL 2 and install a Linux distribution from the Microsoft Store.
+This setup depends on the Windows Subsystem for Linux (WSL) 2.[This tutorial](https://docs.microsoft.com/en-us/windows/wsl/install-win10) explains how to configure WSL 2 and install a Linux distribution from the Microsoft Store.
 We recommend using Ubuntu 18.04.
 Make sure you [set your distribution to WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10#set-your-distribution-version-to-wsl-1-or-wsl-2), or this tutorial will not work.

+As the tutorial details, you will need Windows 10 version 2004 to be able to use WSL 2.
+If you follow the instructions in the tutorial and cannot update to version 2004, [these steps](https://www.bleepingcomputer.com/news/microsoft/windows-10-2004-update-not-offered-heres-how-to-get-it-now/) may be able to help.

+After you have enabled WSL 2 and installed Ubuntu, you will probably also want to enable copy and paste in the terminal by right-clicking on the terminal window, selecting /Properties/ and following [these instructions](https://devblogs.microsoft.com/commandline/copy-and-paste-arrives-for-linuxwsl-consoles/).

-After this has installed, open up the Ubuntu terminal and run the following commands to update your Ubuntu packages.
+Next, run the following commands in the Ubuntu terminal to update your Ubuntu packages.
 This (and other commands with `sudo` in front of them) will prompt you to give the Ubuntu password you set up when you installed it.
 It will also prompt you to respond with `y` and press ENTER to confirm that you would like to install or update software.

 ```bash
 $ sudo apt update